Large language models show fragile cognitive reasoning about human emotions: Introduction

 \section{Introduction}

-Emotional Intelligence forms an integral aspect of human life.
-Equipping artificial intelligence systems with the ability to process, understand, and respond in an emotionally coherent manner has profound implications for user-facing systems \cite{kolakowska2014emotion, wang2023emotional, ivanovic2014emotional, yellapantula2019significance}.
-With the growing popularity of LLMs and their deployment in everyday settings, it has become essential that they not only recognize human emotions but also \textit{behave} in an emotionally coherent manner themselves, simulating aspects of human cognition.
-This requires LLMs to operate anthropomorphically \cite{reinecke2025double}.
-Anthropomorphic LLMs have found several applications, such as acting as simulators for human subject studies \cite{aher2023using, mannekote2025can, lin2025large, anthis2025llm}, reproducing or comprehending complex aspects of human intelligence \cite{turing2022turing}, and effective conversational agents \cite{giudici2025exploring, wei2025towards}.
+Emotional Intelligence is integral to a myriad aspects of human life.
+Equipping artificial intelligence systems with advancedthe ability to process, understand, and respond in an emotionally coherent manner has profound implications for diverse user-facing applications \cite{kolakowska2014emotion, wang2023emotional, ivanovic2014emotional, yellapantula2019significance}.
+As the usage of Large Language Models (LLMs) becomes commonplace, there is a growing need for models that can robustly understand human emotions and \textit{act} in an emotionally coherent manner; this often requires LLMs to operate in an anthropomorphic fashion \cite{reinecke2025double}.
+Anthropomorphic LLMs have found several applications, including simulation of behaviors for human subject studies \cite{aher2023using, mannekote2025can, lin2025large, anthis2025llm}, reproduction or comprehension of complex aspects of human intelligence \cite{brynjolfsson2023turing}, and their deployment as conversational agents \cite{giudici2025exploring, wei2025towards}.

-In the space of affective computing, creating systems capable of \textit{true emotional reasoning} necessitates moving beyond surface-level tasks like predicting emotions from given stimuli \cite{liu2024emollms, bhattacharyya2025evaluating}.
-Models trained solely for such tasks, supervised with paired examples of emotional stimuli and corresponding desired outputs, have limited practical utility.
-Such systems often fail to generalize to novel, ambiguous, or culturally nuanced scenarios where emotional responses depend on an agent's interpretation of goals, norms, and responsibilities \cite{ahmad2024generative}.
-Advancing toward emotionally intelligent systems thus requires evaluating whether models can engage in structured, interpretable reasoning that mirrors human affective cognition.
-To address this challenge, we leverage the cognitive appraisal theory of emotions---a foundational framework in psychology explaining how emotions are elicited and differentiated \cite{smith2010role}.
+Models capable of true emotional reasoning must be able to not only capture pairwise relationships between emotional stimuli and emotion labels \cite{liu2024emollms, bhattacharyya2025evaluating}, but also replicate cognitive processes underlying these relationships.
+Models trained solely with paired examples --- of emotional stimuli and corresponding emotion labels --- often fail to generalize to novel, ambiguous, or culturally nuanced scenarios, especially those that demand a nuanced interpretation of an agent's goals, norms, and responsibilities \cite{ahmad2024generative, gandhi2023understanding}.
+Consequently, robust generalization of emotional intelligence requires nontrivial affective reasoning.
+To measure LLMs' affective reasoning capabilities, we turn to a foundational paradigm in cognitive psychology: cognitive appraisal theory \cite{smith2010role}.